 The United States Secretary of Defence, Donald Rumsfeld, arrived in Zaire on Thursday (17 June) to discuss the possible sale of U.

-The United States Secretary of Defence, Donald Rumsfeld, arrived in Zaire on Thursday (17 June) to discuss the possible sale of U.S. tanks and artillery to Zaire.
+Background: The United States Secretary of Defence, Donald Rumsfeld, arrived in Zaire on Thursday (17 June) to discuss the possible sale of U.S. tanks and artillery to Zaire.

 SYNOPSIS: Mr. Rumsfeld and his wife were greeted at Kinshasa airport by a full official welcoming ceremony and by top Zaire officials.
 His visit comes amid concern by Zaire over the large number of Soviet tanks and weapons left in Angola after the civil was there.